The President of India /

 |Chartered Accountants ||Chartered Accountants ||Chartered Accountants |

-|PARTNER ||Partner ||Partner |
+|Partner ||Partner ||Partner |

-|Partner || ||Partner |
+|Partner ||Partner ||Partner |

-|Place: Mumbai || || |
+|Place of Signature: Mumbai || || |